Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Reload observed data

 Using the context menu on a single dataset, the user can update all the data coming from that file.
-Upon selecting this option, the user is then prompted to select the new file from where the data will be reimported.
-This offcourse can be the same file used for the original import, just with edited data.
+Upon selecting this option, the user is then prompted to select the new file from where the data will be re-imported.
+This of course can be the same file used for the original import, just with edited data.
 Then the user is presented with a window showing her the changes this action will have to the state of observed data: which datasets will be deleted, which will be overwritten and which will be newly imported.
 The user can then decide to proceed with the reload, or abort it.

 ![Reload summary](../assets/images/part-5/ImporterReloadSummary.png)